Pacific Rim (film): Cast

 A highly respected military leader who has dedicated his life to defending humanity from the Kaiju.
 He is a firm believer in the power of the Jaeger program and will stop at nothing to see it succeed.
 Despite his tough exterior, Pentecost is deeply compassionate and fiercely loyal to his team.
 On selecting Elba, del Toro stated, "This is a movie where I have had to deal with more dialogue than ever, and the way I cast the movie was—who do I want to hear say these things?
 Who do I want Charlie Hunnam to go against?
 Who can really tell Charlie Hunnam 'sit down and listen'?"
 In another interview, the director said: "I wanted to have Idris not be the blonde, square-jawed, Anglo, super hip marine that knows [everything].
 I wanted somebody that could bring a lot of authority, but that you could feel the weight of the world on his shoulders.
 When I watched Luther, that's the essence of the character ...
 Luther is carrying literally the evils of the world on his shoulders.
 He's doing penance for all humanity ...
 Idris is one of those actors that is capable of embodying humanity, in almost like a Rodin sculpture-type, larger than life, almost like a Russian realism statue, you know, big hands, all the turmoil of humanity in his eyes.
 I wanted somebody that you could have doubts internally, and very few guys can do that."
 To prepare for the role, Elba watched footage of politicians David Cameron and Barack Obama, as well as Russell Crowe in Gladiator and Mel Gibson in Braveheart.
-Del Toro initially offered the role to Tom Cruise, who declined because of scheduling conflicts.
+Del Toro initially envisioned the character as a Pete "Maverick" Mitchell-type character and offered the role to Tom Cruise, who briefly accepted the part and engaged in negotiations but ultimately backed out during the process over pay and scheduling.